nhsd-a2si/docs-uec-appts/_pages/functional_spec/cr/cr_workflow.md

 * On a Friday afternoon, Whilst at work, Mrs. Patient feels ill so calls a 111 service.
 * It is determined during this assessment that they require a face to face consultation and an appointment is made at an appropriate service, near their home, in 12 hours time.
-* When the appointment is confimred by the providing system, it creates a record on the Appointment Registry for that patient.
+* When the appointment is confirmed by the providing system, it creates a record on the Appointment Registry for that patient.
 * An hour later Mrs. Patient goes home.
 * When she arrives home she feels much worse so calls 111 back.
-* Now she is at home, she reaches a different 111 service to the one she called whilst at work
+* Now she is at home, she reaches a different 111 service from the one she called whilst at work
-* Whilst they are confirming her demographics, the system they use is checking the appointment registry for any existing relvent appointments.
+* Whilst they are confirming her demographics, the system they use is checking the appointment registry for any existing relevent appointments.
 It finds one (from earlier) and sets a flag against the record in the system and the 111 user is notified.
 * Mrs. Patient is reassessed and a new assessment outcome is reached.
 An urgent appointment is required within 2 hours so the booking process is entered.
 * The list of existing relevent appointments is displayed to the 111 user (in this case there is just one appointment)
-* the user confirms with Mrs. Patient the correct appointment that was previously booked and that this appointment will be cancelled and a new appointment booked.
+* The user confirms with Mrs. Patient the correct appointment that was previously booked and that this appointment will be cancelled and a new appointment booked.
-* the appointment booking process is completed at the new service and the provider system sends a booking confirmation for the new booking.
-* the new provider service
+* The appointment booking process is completed at the new service and the provider system sends a booking confirmation for the new booking to the new provider service.
-* in the background the 111 system then cancels the previous appointment (confirmed above).
+* In the background the 111 system then cancels the previous appointment (confirmed above).
-* the original provider service expires the original booking entry on the Appointment Registry
+* The original provider service expires the original booking entry on the Appointment Registry

 The above workflow is illustrated in the sequence diagram below: